aaronbloomfield/pdr/tutorials/09-c/index.md

 1. Read in an integer, which we'll call *n*
 2. Read in *n* more ints, and put those into a linked list
      - The linked list must be dynamically allocated
-3. Print out that linked list (we don't care the order)
+3. Print out that linked list (we don't care about the order!)
 4. Properly deallocate the linked list

 That's it - the point is to have you use many of the features of C discussed here (`printf()`, `scanf()`, structs, `malloc()`, and `free()`).
 We aren't looking for multiple subroutines, a full list class, etc. - a long `main()` function is just fine.
 Don't make this more complicated than necessary!

-The program should be in a file called linkedlist.c.
+The program should be in a file called `linkedlist.c`.
 A sample execution run might look like the following:

 ```
 Enter how many values to input: 4